astrascalla/website/content/why-airbnb-will-take-over-the-world-with-remote-work/index.md

 <br>

-Especially when the employer can just hire someone else anywhere on Earth, and there will always be someone.
+Especially when the employer can just hire someone else anywhere on Earth, and there will always be someone to hire.

 <br>